nosarthur/nosarthur.github.io/_drafts/tree.md

 $$\epsilon_{VC} = \sum_{k>\frac{n}{2}}^n\binom{n}{k}\epsilon^k(1-\epsilon)^{n-k}$$

-In other words, it is wrong only when more than half of the weak learners are wrong.
+In other words, it is wrong only when more than half of the base classifiers are wrong.
 The numerical value of $$\epsilon_{VC}$$ for 11 and 51 base classifier is shown in Figure 3.